 Address: 9 Old Compton Street, W1D 5JE

-Pick & Cheese is London’s (and the world’s) first cheese conveyor belt restaurant.
+The cheese barge is, well, a cheese barge.
 If that’s not unusual, then pretty much nothing is.
 READ MORE.

 Hill & Szrok | Hackney